Turkish commandos shoot dead lone ferry hijacker

 None of the 18 passengers or six crew were hurt, but some were taken to a hospital for checks after their ordeal.

-The Interior Minister identified the dead hijacker as Mensur Guzel, saying he was a member of "the terrorist organization" -- a reference to the militant Kurdistan Workers Party (PKK).
+The Interior Minister identified the dead hijacker as Mensur Guzel, saying he was a member of "the terrorist organisation" -- a reference to the militant Kurdistan Workers Party (PKK).

 Guzel, according to the minister, was born 1984 in Diyarbakir, the southeastern city at the heart of the Kurdish separatist insurgency, but had been living in western province of Kocaeli, where the ferry set sail from.